Piles of money on top of paper on clipboard that reads FAFSA with a checkmark

 Save keys and intro information

 Next, create a save key—a short-term password that lets you pause and return to the form later.
-You and your parents can share the save key, so you can enter the first few sections, and they can continue with the trickier financial questions.
+You and your parents can share the save key so you can enter the first few sections and they can continue with the trickier financial questions.
 You’ll then be taken to the Introduction page, which offers links to some basic questions you might have before you begin: What documents do I need?
 (There’s a list.)
 Can I take a break and finish later?
-(Yes, you can save the form for up to 45 days—but don’t!
-File the FAFSA ASAP because of the first-come, first-served nature of federal aid.)
+(Yes, you can save the form for up to 45 days.
+However, it’s still best to file the FAFSA as soon as possible, as we explained before.)

 Ensuring accuracy